 After you select to pay by Skrill, confirm the amount you would like to transfer from your Skrill account.
 You will then be redirected to the secure Skrill gateway where you can log into your Skrill account and complete the payment by confirming your date of birth.

 Skrill deposits are instant, after your Skrill account has been verified.
-Please note that, while you can upload funds to your Skrill wallet for free, when you transfer funds from your Skrill wallet to InterTrader, Skrill will charge a small commission for the transfer, please refer the Skrill website for their charges.
+Please note that, while you can upload funds to your Skrill wallet for free, when you transfer funds from your Skrill wallet to InterTrader there will be a processing fee of 3%.

 Card payments are protected by Verified by Visa and MasterCard SecureCode.
 These secure payment protocols are known collectively as 3-D Secure, designed to reduce the possibility of card fraud.